In April 2016 Jo was thrilled and honoured to be invited to become CEO of Thrombosis.

 This tragic experience made Simon want to become involved with Thrombosis UK as he recognised the national charity’s focus on working to raise awareness of the condition for the public, patients and healthcare professionals as well as supporting, guiding and informing research into thrombosis.

-Simon is a partner in the top 10 accountancy and business advisory firm RSM, heading up its knowledge management team.
+Simon is a partner in the top 10 accountancy and business advisory firm RSM UK, heading up its international support services.

 As Simon explains in his own words: